twhui/LiteFlowNet/README.md

 </tbody></table>

 # PyTorch - Reimplementation
-A PyTorch-based reimplementation of LiteFlowNet is now available at https://github.com/sniklaus/pytorch-liteflownet.
+A PyTorch-based reimplementation of LiteFlowNet is also available at https://github.com/sniklaus/pytorch-liteflownet.

 # Caffe - Official
 The code package comes as the modified Caffe from <a href="https://lmb.informatik.uni-freiburg.de/resources/software.php">DispFlowNet</a> and <a href="https://github.com/lmb-freiburg/flownet2">FlowNet2</a> with our new layers, scripts, and trained models.